Vasectomy Reversal in Indianapolis, Indiana

 - The procedures are performed at an official, sanctioned and licensed surgery center with actual anesthesiologists and nurses taking care of you.
 There is no ‘office based’ approach and partners are not allowed in the back to be with their husbands during surgery.
 We consider these to be real surgeries and thus limit the distractions.

 - Do not confuse surgeon excellence with fast surgery times.
 The average vasectomy reversal for a specialist will take anywhere from 2-3 hours.
 Not because they can’t do it any faster, but because they exert more care and do not cut corners.
-Both Dr. Tatem and Dr. Kovac only perform one per day at most.
+Dr. Tatem only performs one per day at most.
 There are some non-urologists that perform multiple surgeries in a day and perform the surgery in less than 1 hour.
 Something has to ‘give’ and that is usually the quality of the surgery

 Schedule a Vasectomy Reversal Consultation in Indianapolis